 Rush MCP server

 Agent context files provide a simple way to improve artificial intelligence (AI) coding assistants by publishing additional information about your Rush repository.
-The Model Context Protocol (MCP) takes this to the next level, by providing a live service that can answer queries and perform actions in your monorepo.
+The Model Context Protocol (MCP) takes this to the next level, providing a live service that can answer queries and perform actions in your monorepo.

 How does it work?